-- Smoking inside the building is absolutely forbidden; so too is smoking anywhere on Cheapside especially the doorways / garage entrances of the other businesses on King St. and Chapel Walk. - Smoking is also forbidden in the college residence and in the Homestay.
+- Smoking inside the building is absolutely forbidden; so too is smoking anywhere on Cheapside especially the doorways / garage entrances of the other businesses on King St. and Chapel Walk. - Smoking is also forbidden in the college residence, Clydesdale and any homestay.